-We’re always looking around, trying to find something to make our lives happy and significant.
-We think, “If I could just wear this kind of clothes, then I’ll be cool.
+If you’re like most people, you’re always looking around, trying to find something to make your life happy and significant.
+You think, “If I could just wear this kind of clothes, then I’d be cool.
 If I could just have plastic surgery and get this fixed, then life would be grand.
-If I could just get this job, I’ll be satisfied.”
+If I could just get this job, I’d be satisfied.”

-The Bible says in Jeremiah 2:13, “My people have done two evils: They have turned away from me, the spring of living water.
-And they have dug their own wells, which are broken wells that cannot hold water” (NCV).
+The Bible says, “My people have done two evils: They have turned away from me, the spring of living water.
+And they have dug their own wells, which are broken wells that cannot hold water” (Jeremiah 2:13 NCV).

-Not only have we rejected God and not looked to him to meet all our needs and satisfy our lives; we’re also trying to meet our needs on our own.
-These wells we’ve dug called a career or good looks or a golf game aren’t going to hold water.
+Not only have you rejected God and not looked to him to meet all your needs and satisfy your life—you’re also trying to meet your needs on your own.
+The wells you’ve dug—called a career, good looks, or the perfect house—aren’t going to hold water.

 In John 4:13-14, Jesus says, “Anyone who drinks this water will soon become thirsty again.
 But those who drink the water I give will never be thirsty again.
 It becomes a fresh, bubbling spring within them, giving them eternal life” (NLT).

 Sin is addictive.
 It only makes you thirstier!
-If you don’t believe that, ask anybody who’s looked at pornography — once is not enough.
-If you are addicted to prescription medication, one pill is not enough.
-If you have a problem with anger, you’re not going to get angry just once.
+If you don’t believe that, ask anybody who’s looked at pornography—once is not enough.
+If you are addicted to prescription medication, one pill is never enough.
+If you have a problem with anger, you’re not going to lash out just once.
 Sin creates greater thirst for satisfaction.

 But Jesus offers living water that will permanently satisfy your thirst.